3

 Stock Drop |

-Investors who purchased or acquired Commvault Systems, Inc. (CVLT) securities during the Class Period may be entitled to seek recovery under the federal securities laws.
+Investors who purchased or acquired Commvault Systems, Inc. (CVLT) securities during the Class Period may be eligible to seek recovery under the federal securities laws.

 ● Lead Plaintiff Deadline: July 17, 2026

-● After the lead-plaintiff deadline, the Court will consider any motions for appointment of lead plaintiff and lead counsel.
+● After the lead plaintiff deadline, the Court will consider any lead plaintiff motions.

-● The case may later involve a motion to dismiss.
+● Defendants may file a motion to dismiss.

 Disclaimer: This shareholder alert is for informational purposes only and does not constitute legal advice.
 Consult a qualified attorney for personalized guidance.
 No specific outcomes are guaranteed.